Three Descartes Meditations with Wine31 Aug 2018 6 mins read (1100 words)

 By body I mean everything that is capable of being bounded by some shape, of existing in a definite place, of filling a space in such a way as to exclude the presence of any other body within it.
 (P.26)

-Bro, you definitely dippin’ that King’s crown in the bathtub—Eurikka!1
+Bro, you definitely dippin’ that King’s crown into the bathtub—Eurikka!
+2

 The mind wander’s off from time to time since it enjoys wine, you know, but lets “slacken it reins as far as possible” my fellow, so we can conquer the body and “bring in more easily back to obedience”(p.30)!
 Hail mind-body dualism.